samoyed-health-foundation/website/site/content/diseases/addison-s-disease.md

 > current pharmacological formularies before initiating any treatment
 > protocol.

 There are two stages of treatment for Addison’s disease.
 During an Addisonian crisis, intensive therapy in a veterinary hospital is typically required to end the crisis.
 This includes intravenous fluids, cortisol-like drugs, and drugs to counteract the effect of high serum potassium on the heart.
 Once the dog is out of immediate danger, the long-term treatment involves life-long administration of replacement hormones.
 Aldosterone may be replaced as either a daily pill (fludrocortisone) or an injection that is given about every 25 days (desoxycorticosterone pivalate, DOCP).
 Fludrocortisone also has cortisol-like activity.
-If the aldosterone is replaced by DOCP injection, the cortisol must also be replaced with an oral glucocorticoid, typically prednisone.
-6
+If the aldosterone is replaced by DOCP injection, the cortisol must also be replaced with an oral glucocorticoid, typically prednisone (6).

 ## Management